 Reflecting on the church home we choose or are adopted into, the Rev. Dr. Jennifer Browne imagines the future of the continuing United Methodist Church and emerging denominations.

 United Methodist bishops envision a church driven by the mission of Christ, where all will have a home.
-They aim for this narrative to be a starting point for United Methodists’ visioning work ahead.
+They aim for this narrative to be a starting point for United… Continue Reading Bishops offer framework for UMC

 A plan for episcopal leadership in the North Central Jurisdiction, set to end December 31, 2021, has now been extended by the Council of Bishops.
-Bishop David Bard will continue serving the Michigan and Minnesota conferences.
+Bishop David Bard will continue… Continue Reading Bard’s oversight of Minnesota Conf to continue

 An ad hoc group of United Methodists has released an open letter titled, “A Call to Grace.”
-Over 250 signed the letter urging bishops to allow churches to leave with property before the next General Conference.
+Over 250 signed the letter urging bishops to allow churches to leave with… Continue Reading Bishops’ grace sought in church exits

 Anti-racism work in The United Methodist Church has been officially underway for a year.
 Upcoming initiatives include an anti-racism social justice agenda, more educational materials, and an Advent devotional series.